MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/user-guide/track-outlook-tasks.md

   - D365CE
   - D365Outlook
 ---
-# Track Outlook tasks in Dynamics 365 for Outlook
+# Track Outlook tasks in Dynamics 365 for Customer Engagement for Outlook
 When you track a task in [!INCLUDE[pn_microsoft_dynamics_crm_for_outlook](../../includes/pn-microsoft-dynamics-crm-for-outlook.md)], a copy of the task record is saved as an activity in [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] and synchronized with the [!INCLUDE[pn_Outlook_short](../../includes/pn-outlook-short.md)] record.
 You can then work on the task in [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] or [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)].
 If you sync [!INCLUDE[pn_Outlook_short](../../includes/pn-outlook-short.md)] on your mobile device, you can also access your task records on that device.

  Tracking tasks in [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] is a manual process.
 This gives you the ability to keep your personal tasks separate from your [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] tasks.
 Synchronization of tasks from [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] to [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] is automatic, however.
 You can use [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] to view any task records you own that were created in [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)].